 To solve this problem, you'd better complete 2 required and 1 optional steps below, otherwise, you may encounter C: drive full issue again in the near future.

-1. Expand C drive to increase space (required)
+① Expand C drive to increase free space

 All disk partitions are created while installing Operating System or by OEM manufacturers, but you can resize allocated partition without reinstalling OS and all programs.
 As long as there is free unused space in any other drives on the same disk, you can transfer into C drive, so there will be plenty of free space in C drive again.
 This step is very important to the computers that C drive are created small.